-Information for IPRC PVNCCDSB Criteria for Identification Portfolio of classroom work or school documentation as available Assessment by regulated, qualified professional with a clear diagnosis to substantiate the identification Review of Student's OSR Student achievement/functional data which documents a disturbance in Report Card and/or Alternate Progress Report (See page C25 of Special Education: A Guide for Educators, 2001) social/emotional development and in the rate of educational development for age appropriate Grade level academic educational work Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
+Information for IPRC PVNCCDSB Criteria for Identification Portfolio of classroom work or school documentation as available Review of Student's OSR Report Card and/or Alternate Progress Report (See page C25 of Special Education: A Guide for Educators, 2001) Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
 Ed.
-Form 06)

-• Educational Assessment: Elementary Resource Teacher for IPRC (Sp.Ed.
-Form 07) • Functional data from sources such as New- Intake process, registration and/or Screening Tools ٠ Speech and Language Pathologist Assessment if available • Psychological assessment reports, if available • Community agency input • Parent perspective / in-put / view • Student's views, concerns and hopes
+Form 06) Educational Assessment: Elementary Resource Teacher for IPRC (Sp.Ed.
+Form 07) Functional data from sources such as New- Intake process, registration and/or Screening Tools Speech and Language Pathologist Assessment if available Psychological assessment reports, if available Community agency input Parent perspective / in-put / view Student's views, concerns and hopes Assessment by regulated, qualified professional with a clear diagnosis to substantiate the identification Student achievement/functional data which documents a disturbance in social/emotional development and in the rate of educational development for age appropriate Grade level academic educational work